- Online recording of the webinar

 Give2Asia Webinar Hosts: Jason Raby (Program Associate) and Aqeela Jogee (Director of Advisory Services)

-This event was a one-hour webinar in which listeners signed in from various parts of the world to discuss the shifting nature of Hong Kong's social sector.
+This event was a one-hour webinar on June 13th in which listeners signed in from various parts of the world to discuss the shifting nature of Hong Kong's social sector.
 An overview of the panelists and their panel discussion follows.
 Be sure to follow links to the organizations of each respective panelist to learn more about their overseas efforts.

 Sarena Chan, Give2Asia, Hong Kong Field Advisor